 The Basic Operation of Outlook’s Email Recall

-- Choose whether to delete the unread copy of the sent message or replace it with a new one.
+5. You can choose to delete the entire message or replace it with a new one

 How to Recall an Email in Outlook: A Step-by-Step Guide